-In 2014-15, the Office of the Dean of the College started a new faculty initiated Interdisciplinary Team UTRA (I-Team UTRA) that supports group projects of one or more faculty and two to six students.
+In 2014-15, the College started a new faculty initiated Interdisciplinary Team UTRA (I-Team UTRA) that supports group projects of one or more faculty and two to six students.
 Students in selected teams will receive a stipend for ten weeks of full-time work from June-August.

 The goal of the I-Team UTRA is threefold: